DavidLC578/user-search-app/README.md

 # User Search Application

-A modern React application for searching and managing users with filtering, sorting, and search capabilities.
+A practice React application for searching and managing users with filtering, sorting, and search capabilities.
+This project serves as a learning tool to demonstrate React, TypeScript, and API integration concepts.

 ![User Search Interface](./public/finduser.webp)

+## About

+This application fetches user data from the public [Random User API](https://randomuser.me/api/), allowing users to:
+- Search for users by username
+- Filter results in real-time
+- Sort users alphabetically
+- View user details including profile picture, username, email, and phone number

 ## Features